 What a wonderful, horrible ride the last two years have been.
 On New Year’s 2011 and 2012, I promised myself to breathe and not worry so much.
 Let’s go back 730 days ago — I had what my family doctor called “a serious mental breakdown.”
-My girlfriend at the time dumped me (and for good reasons, too) and it crushed my soul and world.
 Instead of immediately seeing a therapist and getting on proper medications to calm my nerves like my friends begged me to do (I hid the pain from my family in fear of worrying them), I packed my bags and moved to Austin, Texas, thinking my depression would go away in a brand new environment full of brand new people.

 But despite having a great, supportive roommate (Neil Miller of Film School Rejects fame) and meeting some of the best people on this planet, moving there was a huge misstep in my life.
 Only living there a year and a half, I spent most of it drinking until I blacked out, lying to my doctor so I could get happy pills to temporarily cure the emotional pain I was feeling, arguing and fighting with everyone around me, and sleeping my free time away.